Soldie/braiins-os-Linus-Miner-BITCOIN/docs/index.md

 Once the SD card works, it is very safe to attempt flashing the built-in flash memory as there will always be a way to recover the factory firmware.
 Follow the steps below.
 The tool creates a backup of the original firmware in the ```backup``` folder.
 It is important to **keep the backup safe** to resolve any potential future issues.

-Below are steps to replace original factory firmware with braiins OS.
+Below are commands to replace original factory firmware with braiins OS.
 The tool attempts to login to the machine via SSH, therefore you maybe prompted for a password.

+## Using Linux

 ```bash
 cd braiins-os-firmware_am1-s9-latest/factory-transition